MaNGA Field Layout Forecast

 We are happy to provide information about which MaNGA targets have been observed, even if they are not yet part of a data release.
 We would also like to support future followup efforts by providing a forecast of targets that are likely to be observed over the course of the survey (although this forecast is obviously somewhat uncertain and subject to change).

-If you are interested in which MaNGA targets are not yet released or observed, please follow a 2-step process.
+If you are interested in which MaNGA targets have been observed but not yet released, or those that we plan to observe, please follow a 2-step process.
 First, download the fieldProbability FITS table, which provides four columns of information for all possible MaNGA tiles in the SDSS footprint.
-(Note: please unzip the file and rename the file extension to ‘fits’)

 MANGA_TILEID: MaNGA’s ID number for this tile